knowlen/CSCI412_TA/scripts/README.md

 input\_directory: Path to the folder containing

 * *QuickMatch.py*
 Creates anonymous student pairings for peer review, as well as an assigned key value for each student.

-####scripts/
-Includes scripts for grading and pre-processing the survey forms.
+Usage:
+Arguements/Flage:

+* *parser.py*
+Usage:
+Arguements/Flage:
+* *pvgrader.py*
+Usage:
+Arguements/Flage: